-Working closely with the SENDCO are some specific SEN members of staff, ranging from one-to-ones in class, as well as our Nurture/Pastoral LSA, KS1 Literacy LSA and a Speech and Language LSA.
-Our full time Nurture/Pastoral LSA (who is Thrive trained)works with children individually or in small groups in and out of class, as well as offering support and guidance to parents if needed.
-Whilst our full-time KS1 Literacy Support LSA works within KS1 in the morning, to provide support for elements of Literacy to those that are identified with needs, as well as delivering the Talk Boost intervention to groups of children in the afternoons.
-Also the school has a part-time speech and language LSA, who works with individuals and small groups on their speech, language and communication skills, and gives advice to staff and parents when needed, working closely with the school speech and language therapist.
+Working closely with the SENDCO are some SEN trained members of staff, ranging from LSAs in class, as well as our Nurture/Pastoral LSA and Literacy LSAs.
+Our Nurture/Pastoral LSA works with children individually or in small groups in and out of class, as well as offering support and guidance to parents if needed.
+Whilst our Literacy and Support LSAs work within KS1and KS2 to provide support for elements of Literacy to those that are identified with needs, as well as delivering relevant intervention to groups of children.
+Also the school has LSAs who implement Speech and Language programmes in conjunction with Speech and Language therapists and works with individuals and small groups on their speech, language and communication skills, and gives advice to staff and parents when needed.

 We are lucky to have a wealth of expertise within the staff, including trained adults in areas such as;

-- Emotional, Social and Behavioural, using Thrive, Nurture/Pastoral strategies and techniques, SEAL and CBT programmes
+- Emotional, Social and Behavioural, using Nurture/Pastoral strategies and techniques and SEAL

 - Speech, Language and Communication,